cvex-labs/ai-agents-hackathon/projects/cvextopia-ai-grinder/README.md

 ### Using the App
 - **Manual Trades:** Execute your orders with full control.
 - **Positions Info:** Keep track of your current open positions.
 - **AI Strategies:** Analyze potential trades and see GPT-based predictions.

+  ### 💡 Usage:
+- **Manual Trades:**
+     - Select your contract from the dropdown.
+     - Input quantity, order type, limit price (if applicable), time in force, and whether to reduce the position.
+     - Click Open Long or Open Short to place the order.
+     - Check Positions Info for the updated position list.

+- **Position Management:**
+     - View your active positions and open orders.
+     - Click Cancel All Orders to clear your active trades.

+- **AI Strategies:**
+     - Choose a contract and click Analyze Potential to get AI-driven insights.
+     - The AI provides a trading decision (LONG, SHORT, STAY OUT) and a confidence score.
+     - Use these insights to make informed trading decisions.

 ## ⚠️ Important Notes
 Due to the current CVEX API limitation (no available credits), some manual order functions and additional features couldn't be fully tested.
 Despite this, the app structure and core functionalities are ready for integration once the API issue is resolved.